StoneDetector: Conventional and versatile code clone detection for Java

-The rest of the paper is structured as follows: Our clone detection approach and its underlying code clone detection method based on encodings of paths in the dominator tree and string metrics for path comparison are described in detail in Sect.~\ref{sec:approach}.
-Sect.~\ref{sec:implementation} introduces the StoneDetector platform's architecture and implementation.
-In Sect.~\ref{sec:evaluation}, we present the in-depth evaluation of our approach on various benchmarks for Java code clone detection, including the comparison with state-of-the-art clone detectors and the thorough analysis of the StoneDetector platform's various configuration parameters.
-Related work on code clone detection is discussed in Sect.~\ref{sec:relatedwork} and Sect.~\ref{sec:conclusion} finally concludes the paper.
+The rest of the paper is structured as follows: Sect.~\ref{sec:implementation} introduces \textcolor{black}{StoneDetector}'s overall approach and architecture.
+The underlying clone detection method based on encodings of paths in the dominator tree and string metrics for path comparison are described in detail in Sect.~\ref{sec:approach}.
+In Sect.~\ref{sec:evaluation}, we present the in-depth evaluation of our approach on various benchmarks for Java code clone detection, including the comparison with state-of-the-art clone detectors and the thorough analysis of StoneDetector's various configuration parameters.
+Related work on code clone detection is discussed in Sect.~\ref{sec:relatedwork} and Sect.~\ref{sec:conclusion} finally concludes the paper and mentions future work.